Kashaf22/Portfolio/README.md

-# Personal Website Resume for Computer Science
+# Personal Website

-Edited by Sunwoo Kang
+Edited by Kashaf Mujeeb
-Merged CEEVEE with KARDS from Styleshouts :)

-For any questions on starting a personal website for resume, please contact swkang73@stanford.edu / sunnybd97@gmail.com.
+For any questions, please contact kashaf.mujeeb22@gamil.com

 SOURCES AND CREDITS: